adrianvincent91/ForProgress/README.md

 ### `useCustomCss` (default: false)

-Set to true to disable automatic stylesheet injection and use your own style sheet.
+Set to true to disable automatic style sheet injection and use your own style sheet.
 See [ForProgress.scss](./src/ForProgress.scss) for reference.
 ```javascript
 const bar = new ForProgress({ useCustomCss: false });
 ```